 Step 5: Double Check the Facts

 Documents are official paperwork that is not meant for unofficial use, the same way that exaggerated stories and inaccurate details have no place in a lost incident report.
-Authorities take cases seriously and nobody should take their time for granted unless it is indeed an important business that needs to be dealt with.
+Authorities take cases seriously and nobody should take their time for granted unless it is indeed an important business documents that needs to be dealt with.
 This step requires you to review the information you have placed in the report and that it remains factual.
 Make sure your personal information, the dates and time you listed, and the narrative are all true to what had occurred.

 Step 6: State your Plans